U-Turn (Brian McKnight album): Critical reception

 AllMusic editor John Bush found that U-Turn "isn't the change of direction hinted at in the title; in fact, it's very close to format, with a pair of rap features but plenty of space for McKnight's earnest, heartfelt crooning.
 Over half the album was not only written by McKnight but performed and produced by him as well, and although his writing is among the best in R&B, the backing tracks are bland meldings of piano, synthesized strings, and canned beats.
 No surprise then, that the best tracks here are the ones where he can focus on his voice."
 Maurice Bottomley from PopMatters felt that the album "sees him making more concessions to current musical styles while retaining his fondness for the sentimental balladry that is constant trademark [...]
 Mainstream and safe, certainly – but McKnight always has been – it is arguably as well-crafted a parcel of post-millennium soul as you could wish for."

-Billboard remarked that "with his fifth Motown set, U-Turn, Brian McKnight attempts to reel in the hip-hop crowd that has eluded him time and again [...]
-With U-Turn, McKnight looks to move beyond these smooth sounds [...]
-U-Turn provides familiarity for hardcore fans, and enough twists and turns to make new ones."
+Billboard praised U-Turn for balancing McKnight's signature smooth R&B with hip hop influences, highlighting collaborations with Nelly, Fabolous, and Six John while noting that tracks such as “Shoulda, Woulda, Coulda” retained his established ballad-driven sound.
 In a contemporary review, The Rolling Stone Album Guide wrote that "U-Turn successfully mixed mild, Superhero-style hip hop with McKnight's usual smooth jams."
 Slant editor Sal Cinquemani called the album "so nondescript, filled with the kind of faceless R&B that sells millions but does little to resurrect a genre increasingly eclipsed by hip-hop, that I couldn’t find anything to say about it at all."